 O God of merciful love,

-We ask this in the name of your Son, Jesus Christ,
+in more perfect likeness of your Son, Jesus Christ,

 whose own Sacred Heart burns with love for humanity

-and who models how we should love others.
+and who models the way in which we should love others.
 Amen.

 start a Turning to God’s Word Bible study